jtbandes/battery-logger/README.md

 ## Setting up automatic logging

 The logger itself doesn't know about periodic execution; it simply prints data to standard output.
-You can leverage [launchd](https://www.launchd.info/) to run it as a periodic job without output saved to a file.
+You can leverage [launchd](https://www.launchd.info/) to run it as a periodic job with output saved to a file.

 (If you'd rather not bother with the setup below, there appear to be some [GUI tools](https://apple.stackexchange.com/q/19740/8318) that you can use to configure launchd instead.)